-Know that what type of audience do you want to target.
+Know what type of audience you want to target.
 You wouldn’t want to market to the ones who are uninterested.
 That way you will waste your resources.

 Plan the marketing strategies.

-Every successful self published author knows the importance of marketing.
-Marketing strategies can include basic concepts like sharing excerpts of your works in your circles even before one year prior to its publishing.
+Every successful self-published author knows the importance of marketing.
+Marketing strategies can include basic concepts like sharing excerpts of your works in your circles even one year prior to their publishing.
 You need to maintain a buzz.
 Most importantly, get your audience engaged and develop accordingly.
 Without marketing, you are at a huge loss.